lncm/docker-tor/README.md

 * `GITHUB_TOKEN` - The token of the current user (this is added automatically)
 * `GITHUB_ACTOR` - The user to login to docker.pkg.github.com
 * `GITHUB_REPOSITORY` - The repository pathname (used for the push to githubs package registry)
-* `MAINTAINER_USER` - This is for utilizing the github container registry
-* `MAINTAINER_TOKEN` - This is for utilizing the github container registry

 ## Running